yogeshnaik028/tf-gamesbiz/README.md

 ----

-The aim of this project is to serve as a simple example of implementing tensorflow model to be used with the [sagemaker-pipeline]() project .
+The aim of this project is to serve as a simple example of implementing tensorflow model to be used with the [sagemaker-pipeline](https://github.com/MustafaWaheed91/sagemaker-pipeline) project.

 ### Prerequisites